Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Multistep Quasimetric Estimation (MQE)

 \section{Multistep Quasimetric Estimation (MQE)}

-In this section, we develop \Method{} framework based on quasimetric architectures, which can be broken down into 3 parts: (1) multistep backup under a quasimetric architecture, (2) imposing action invariance as an additional optimization objective, (3) practical implementation details for extracting the goal-reaching policy.
+In this section, we develop \Method{} framework based on quasimetric architectures, which can be broken down into 3 parts: (1) multistep backup under a quasimetric architecture, (2) imposing action invariance as a form of value learning, (3) practical implementation details for extracting the goal-reaching policy.
 To the best of our knowledge, \Method is the \textbf{first} method to effectively combine multistep returns with a quasimetric distance parameterization, and achieves superior results to previous methods that use TD returns, contrastive learning for value estimation, or hierarchical methods.

-\paragraph{Definitions.} We will define a distance (quasi)metric over states and state-action pairs that is proportional to the goal-conditioned $Q$ and $V$ functions~\citep{myers2024learning}:
+\begin{rebuttal} \paragraph{Definitions.} We will define a distance (quasi)metric over states and state-action pairs that is proportional to the goal-conditioned $Q$ and $V$ functions~\citep{myers2024learning}:

 We learn a parameterized form of this distance with learned state and state-action $\psi(s) \in \bR^{NM}$ and $\phi(s,a) \in \bR^{NM}$ representations and a quasimetric distance function \eqref{eq:mrndef}: :